 The following reasons assert the need for pentesting of your mobile applications:

-- Getting Alert before anyone can misuse the app.
+- 6) Getting an Alert before anyone can misuse the app.

 Pentest Tools Used in the Webinar